christoph-schlumpf/rgb-gol-mojo/README.md

 # rgb-gol-mojo

-An RGB version of Conway's "Game of Live" in Mojo.
+An RGB version of Conway's "Game of Life" in Mojo.

 Red, green an blue cells life on a GOL grid and influence each other.